kartonfarkas/api_docs/source/integrations/iframe/iframe.rst

      - ID of the admin
    * - language
      - string
-     - the UI language of the administrator
+     - UI language of the administrator
    * - timezone
      - string
-     - the timezone of the administrator
+     - Timezone of the administrator
    * - integration_id
      - string
-     - the ID of your integration
+     - ID of your integration
    * - integration_instance_id
      - string
-     - a random generated ID of your integration instance
+     - Randomly generated ID of your integration instance
    * - redirect_to
      - string
      - URL where the integration have to redirect the customer to